DJBuildIt/Cursor-Claude-Think-MCP/examples/example-prompts.md

 # Claude Think Tool Examples

 This document provides examples of how to use the Claude Think Tool in Cursor.
+These examples demonstrate the types of questions that benefit most from Claude's explicit thinking mode.

 ## Basic Usage